SHOP4CF/communication-docs/README.md

 To push your changes:
 - open a pull request, or
 - contact Michal Zimniewicz (PSNC) via email to get permissions to push directly.

+If you modify file names or add new `*.md` files, then please update [index.md](docs/index.md) accordingly.

+Any other suggestions are welcomed.